Field Theoretical Study of Disorder in Non-Hermitian Topological Models

-\paragraph*{Conclusions.} We introduced a generic method to study the effect of disorder in one dimensional two-band non-Hermitian models that feature one or more band closing points.
-To this end, we considered the continuum theory around the band closing points, and incorporated disorder contributions.
-The latter is treated perturbatively, which allows us to calculate its effects analytically.
-We studied how the intrinsically non-Hermitian topological phases of these systems are affected by the presence of disorder through a modification of the system's Green function at a Born-approximation level.
-This is because the non-Hermitian topological invariant (energy vorticity) naturally arises when coupling the continuum field theory to a background gauge field, and is expressed in terms of a trace over the momentum-space Green's function.
+\paragraph*{Conclusions.} We introduced a generic field-theoretical method to analytically study the effect of disorder in one dimensional two-band non-Hermitian models that feature one or more band closing points.
+We have shown how the intrinsically non-Hermitian topological phases of these systems are affected by disorder within the SCBA.
+A non-Hermitian topological invariant naturally arises when coupling the continuum field theory to a background gauge field, and is expressed in terms of a trace over the momentum-space Green's function.
 The resulting change in this Green's function can then be tracked when we apply averaging procedures in the perturbative expansion.
-We apply these ideas to two models, the paradigmatic non-Hermitian SSH model, and a model featuring $s$-wave superconductivity, with an imbalance in the on-site pairing term.
-The two models exhibit very similar dispersion relations and are therefore equally influenced by disorder. \\ As an outlook, it would be interesting to investigate the effect of interactions in these non-Hermitian topological models.
-Studying the system close to a phase transition allows us to use field theory methods, which permits to incorporate interactions in a rather straightforward way.
-We can apply the same techniques to study their effects on the winding number by simply replacing the bare Green's function with an interacting one.
-We are confident that the methodology developed here will stimulate further research in this direction. \\ \\ We would like to thank R. Arouca and T.H.
-Hansson for fruitful discussions about the use of field theory for non-Hermitian systems.
-This work was supported by the NWO (Netherlands Organisation for Scientific Research/ Nederlandse Organisatie voor Wetenschappelijk Onderzoek) under grant number BN.000XXX.1. \\ \\ Authors Anouar Moustaj \& Lumen Eek contributed equally to this work.
+We apply these ideas to the paradigmatic non-Hermitian SSH model, and a model featuring non-Hermitian $s$-wave superconductivity The two models exhibit very similar dispersion relations and are therefore equally influenced by disorder.
+One would expect these transitions to be extremely sharp, as they are represented by a topological quantity.
+However, the computations represent averages over many disorder realisations, which smooths out the transitions.
+This feature is even more prominent in the analytic model.
+Nonetheless, the results still allow us to capture the fact that a topological phase transition occurs upon the introduction of sufficiently strong disorder, which is expressed by a change in the averaged energy vorticity.

 One might also wonder how disorder affects the skin modes.
 This has been studied previously using numerical approaches \cite{Gong2018, LonghiDeform, DisorderNHSETransition}, but it would be interesting to investigate whether the current framework provides analytic tools to understand this effect.
 In addition, one could use the replica method to obtain further insight on the effects of disorder, as done in a study of disordered topological semimetals \cite{DisWeylSM}.
 The use of the replica method may produce a richer phenomenology and new insights.

 Finally, it would be interesting to investigate the effect of interactions in these non-Hermitian topological models.
 We can apply the same techniques to study their effects on the winding number by simply replacing the bare Green's function with an interacting one.
 We are confident that the methodology developed here will stimulate further research in this direction.